GULibrarySandbox/intro-text-mining-analysis-old/content/4-build.md

 ### Using an API to extract data

-When using text data or gathering data from online sources you may need to use an API.
-API is the acronym for Application Programming Interface, which is a software tool that allows two applications to talk to each other.
+When using text data or gathering data from online sources you may need to use an Application Programming Interface (API), a software tool that allows two applications to talk to each other.
 In the case of collecting web data, this is a database that stores the webpages data and something that can read, display or store that data (i.e. a webbrowser, a programming language such as python or some other program on your computer, or a cloud based application).

 If a website has an API, then use it.
 Generally, webpages do not like researchers using their data,  using the supplied API is by far the easiest way to collect a websites data.
 Examples of API's useful to text analysis researchers: